 Cooperating with investigations into complaints ensures that members of the public have confidence that when they raise concerns about a Certificant's conduct, those concerns can be reviewed and, where necessary, appropriate action taken in the public interest.

-35. A Certificant shall not make any false or misleading statement to FPSC.
+(35) A Certificant shall not make any false or misleading statement to FP Canada or the FP Canada Standards Council.